microsoft/coyote/docs/_learn/tutorials/failover-robot-navigator-actors.md

 The `Busy` state is marked as a `[Hot]` state and the `Idle` state is marked as a `[Cold]` state.
 During testing if `coyote test` finds the `LivenessMonitor` to be stuck in the `[Hot]` state for too long it raises an exception and the test fails.
+This is in fact the failure that is detected during the test.

 ### Explanation of the bug